 The function of the seminal vesicles is to both produce and store fluid that will eventually become semen.
-This fluid comprises about 70 percent of the fluid that’s released during ejaculation.
+This fluid comprises about

 The fluid produced in the seminal vesicles provides an environment that’s very important for the proper functioning and survival of sperm.
 The main components of this fluid are: